AndrewCRMartin/agl/README.md

 - 11878L doesn't find a JL at all (should be *Homo sapiens* IGKJ5\*01)

+- 12056H gives IGHJ4*01 rather than IGHJ6*01 though the latter is
+  longer with the same number of mismatches

+- 11938H (trastuzumab) gives IGHV3-66*01 rather than IGHV3-23*04 The
+  latter scores better but has an indel.
+On the other hand 12079H does give IGHV3023*04 (but BLAST gives IGHV3-66*01)

 - 12050H gives CH1,CH2 and CH1\*01 and IGHG1\*01 as IGHG1\*07 - they should
   all be IGHG1\*07